LAKERS TOGETHER: Find out how we're moving forward.

 All of the artwork in this building may be viewed online.

 Incorporating Art in the Classroom

 The Art Gallery works to encourage appreciation and understanding of art and its role in society through direct engagement with original works of art.
 This is done in support to the GVSU 2016-2021 Strategic Plan.

 At least 15% of faculty integrate the institution's art collection into their curricula and use it in their instructional activities.

 Need help integrating art into your teaching?
-Visit our Art and Learning Resources for more information.
+Visit our Art and Learning webpage for more information.